Find out what the difference between paper and direct ownership of cryptocurrencies is, especially when it comes to bitcoin.

 What are the advantages of using Coinmotion service for trading and custody?

-Prasos, the company behind Coinmotion, has been operating cryptocurrency services since 2012 and the large majority of our customer funds are kept in highly secure multisig cold storage, safe out of the reach of e-burglars.
-Our company has eight years’ experience in storing bitcoins safely.
+Coinmotion has been running cryptocurrency services since 2012, and the majority of our customer funds are kept in highly secure multisig cold storage, safe out of the reach of e-burglars.

 We were granted a Virtual Currency Service Provider registration including right to operate a virtual currency exchange service and act as a wallet provider.
 We are among the few companies which have met the standards set under the new European regulation and we are transparent in the way we operate our services.
 We aim to provide user easy and accessible way to trade and store cryptocurrencies, but we also give the option to transfer cryptocurrencies to wallets elsewhere.